 Preparing a Research Proposal Budget

-Expand All | Collapse All
+Collapse All

-The majority of restricted funds are for research purposes.
+|The majority of restricted funds are for research purposes.
 The receipt of these funds is the successful result of a process that begins with the researcher’s funding application to a research sponsor, that application having been duly reviewed and endorsed by the appropriate academic unit/division and by the Vice-President Research and Innovation.
 See the section Apply for Funding on the Research and Innovation website for more information.

 This section focuses on the following: